NannyML/nannyml/docs/tutorials/performance_calculation/binary_performance_calculation/business_value_calculation.rst

 and true positives have a value of 50.

 .. note::
-  The list of metrics specifies which performance metrics of the monitored model will be caclulated.
+  The list of metrics specifies which performance metrics of the monitored model will be calculated.
   This tutorial is specific to the ``business_value`` metric, but you can find more information about other standard metrics such as ``roc_auc``, ``f1``, ``precision``, ``recall``, ``specificity``, and ``accuracy`` in the